alvarogarcia7/blog_source/source/_posts/2016-01-01-self-study-in-january-2016.markdown

 I've read [this article][serializable-isolation-level] by Paul White about the serializable isolation level and how it is implemented in some databases.

-Tags: serializable, isolation level, Paul White, oracle, mssql, database, sql
+Tags: serializable, isolation level, paul-white, oracle, mssql, database, sql

 [serializable-isolation-level]: http://sqlperformance.com/2014/04/t-sql-queries/the-serializable-isolation-level